History of Sand Bathing

 From Ibusuki to Edgewater

 SoJo is the only spa outside Japan to offer a treatment using the naturally occurring volcanic sand from Ibusuki.
 The treatment is provided within a designated 1,200 square feet open air space on the 6th floor of the spa, enclosed so that it can be offered year-round.

 Remaining true to the original experience as it is offered at Hakusuikan spa, guests don the traditional Japanese yukata (cotton robe) before they are covered in sand by an attendant.
 A wooden head rest is provided to help keep errant sand and the surrounding heat from the head.
 Once guests are completely covered, they are given a parasol to shield their faces from any incoming sun, and provide a greater sense of privacy while they relax in the sand for the next 10-15 minutes.

 After the session, guests may enjoy a post-sand soak in one of SoJo’s many therapeutic baths, as they would in the adjacent hot springs found in Ibusuki.

 How to Experience It Yourself

-The new treatment can be experienced by any SoJo guest for $20 per session, added on to Daily Admission which provides unlimited access to all baths, pools and saunas for the day.
-Guests can sign up on a first come first serve basis for a same-day volcanic sand bath session between noon and 6 pm daily.
-Sign up begins at 11 AM on the weekdays and 10 AM on the weekends.
+The new treatment can be experienced by any SoJo guest for $30 per session, added on to Daily Admission which provides unlimited access to all baths, pools and saunas for the day.
+Guests can sign up on a first come first serve basis for a same-day volcanic sand bath session between 11:30 AM and 6:10 pm daily.
+Sign up on the SoJo Spa Club app while you’re here.

 Benefits of Volcanic Sand Bathing